cpjobling/eg-247-textbook/_sources/fourier_series/2/exp_fs1.md

 Trigonometric Fourier series uses integration of a periodic signal multiplied by sines and cosines at the fundamental and harmonic frequencies.
 If performed by hand, this can a painstaking process.
 Even with the simplifications made possible by exploiting waveform symmetries, there is still a need to integrate cosine and sine terms, be aware of and able to exploit the trigonometrc identities, and the properties of *orthogonal functions* before we can arrive at the simplified solutions.
 This is why I concentrated on the properties and left the computation to a computer.

-However, by exploiting the exponential function $e^{at}$, we can derive a method for calculating the coefficients of the harmonics that is much easier to calculate by hand and convert into an algorithm that can be executed by computer.
+However, by exploiting the exponential function $e^{at}$, we can derive a method for calculating the coefficients of the harmonics that is much easier to calculate by hand and converted into an algorithm that can be executed by computer.

 The result is called the *Exponential Fourier Series*.